SODA Synthesizer: Agile Accelerator Design from Python to Silicon

 Abstract

-Artificial intelligence (AI) workloads—including
+Artificial intelligence (AI) workloads—including machine

-interest in domain-specific accelerators targeting both reconfigurable
+in domain-specific accelerators targeting both reconfigurable platforms (e.g.,

-platforms (e.g., field programmable gate arrays – FPGAs) and applicationspecific integrated circuits (ASICs).
-The rapid
+field programmable gate arrays – FPGAs) and application-specific integrated

-evolution of algorithms and models increasingly outpaces conventional hardware
+circuits (ASICs).
+The rapid evolution of algorithms and models increasingly

-design cycles, motivating the need for agile design methodologies that can
+outpaces conventional hardware design cycles, motivating the need for agile

-translate high-level algorithmic descriptions into efficient hardware
+design methodologies that can translate high-level algorithmic descriptions

-current methodologies, architectural trends, benefits, and remaining gaps that
+benefits, and remaining gaps that limit widespread adoption.
+The tutorial

-limit widespread adoption.
-The tutorial provides a hands-on introduction to the
+provides a hands-on introduction to the Software Defined Architectures (SODA)

-open-source, compiler-based, end-to-end accelerator generation framework.
-SODA
+Synthesizer, an open-source, compiler-based, end-to-end accelerator generation

-compiler abstractions enable rapid hardware–software co-design and
+explore how compiler abstractions enable rapid hardware–software co-design and

 architectural specialization from Python to silicon.